tonykim925/personalweb-5fa1e/src/pages/index.md

       decisions when it comes to their most valuable resource - their workers.

+      I have experience with human resource consulting, people analytics, survey design, and an understanding of multiple HR functions through my background in industrial-organizational psychology.

       **Curious to know more?**
     actions:
       - label: About Me